Dr. Finlay's Casebook: Filming location

-Although it is documented that location work for the original series was filmed in the town of Callander in Perthshire, the very first six episodes were filmed in Tannoch Drive, Milngavie, where the fictional Arden House was situated on the right-hand side as one approaches Tannoch Loch.
-It was the ducks and swans on that loch that formed part of the opening sequence of the programme.
+Location work for the original series was filmed in the town of Callander in Perthshire, although the first six episodes were filmed in Tannoch Drive, Milngavie, where the fictional Arden House was situated on the right-hand side as one approaches Tannoch Loch.
+The ducks and swans on that loch appear in the opening credits of the programme.
 The preceding shot is of the Red Bridge over the River Teith.
-Other outdoor scenes were filmed in Kilbarchan, Church Street in particular has changed little since filming took place.
+Other outdoor scenes were filmed in Kilbarchan.
+Church Street in particular has changed little since filming took place.

-In one of those first episodes, Dr. Finlay (Bill Simpson) crashed his old Bullnose Morris into the wall of Arden House—and that was not in the script.
-Another episode, filmed at night along Mugdock Road, found the local policeman, somewhat inebriated, on his bicycle in a scene with Dr. Snoddie.
-Episode 1 of series 8 was filmed in Kippen Stirlingshire using the local grocers and butchers shops and also the school.
+In one of the first episodes Dr Finlay (Bill Simpson) crashes his Bullnose Morris car into the wall of Arden House — which was not in the script.
+Another episode, filmed at night along Mugdock Road, finds the local policeman, somewhat inebriated, on his bicycle in a scene with Dr Snoddie.
+Episode 1 of series 8 was filmed in Kippen, Stirlingshire, using the local grocer's and butcher's shops, and also the school.
 The interior scenes were shot in BBC studios in London and Glasgow.

-Uplawmoor railway station was temporarily renamed 'Tannochbrae' in 1966 for an episode of Dr. Finlay's Casebook.
-BR Class J36 0-6-0 steam locomotive No. 65345 was repainted at Thornton m.p.d. for use in the filming.
+Uplawmoor railway station was temporarily renamed Tannochbrae in 1966 for one episode.
+BR Class J36 0-6-0 steam locomotive No 65345 was repainted at Thornton m.p.d. for use in the filming.

 Radio

-From 1970 until 1978, episodes from Dr. Finlay's Casebook were broadcast on BBC Radio 4 with some of the same actors from the television programme.
+From 1970 until 1978 episodes from Dr Finlay's Casebook were broadcast on BBC Radio 4 with some of the actors from the television programme.

 These episodes were adapted for radio from the original television scripts by the original writers, where possible.
 Twenty episodes were broadcast on BBC 7 in the autumn of 2003.

-In 2001 and 2002, BBC Radio 4 broadcast a version of the original Cronin stories using the titles, The Adventures of a Black Bag and Doctor Finlay – Further Adventures of a Black Bag; these have been rebroadcast by BBC 7.
-The adaptations are set in Levenford, the original setting chosen by Cronin, rather than Tannochbrae.
-The role of Dr. Finlay was played by John Gordon Sinclair.
-Dr. Cameron was played by Brian Pettifer, and Janet was played initially by Katy Murphy, and then by Celia Imrie.
+In 2001 and 2002 BBC Radio 4 broadcast a version of the original Cronin stories using the titles The Adventures of a Black Bag and Doctor Finlay – Further Adventures of a Black Bag; these were been rebroadcast on BBC 7 and BBC Radio 4Extra.
+The adaptations were set in Levenford, the original setting chosen by Cronin, rather than Tannochbrae.
+The role of Dr Finlay was played by John Gordon Sinclair.
+Dr Cameron was played by Brian Pettifer and Janet was played initially by Katy Murphy and then by Celia Imrie.
 David Tennant was a frequent guest actor.

-In 1991 BBC Enterprises produced a double cassette copy of four of the radio broadcasts (as of 13 November 2016 a copy of the cover is the profile picture on this listing).
+In 1991 BBC Enterprises produced a double cassette copy of four of the radio broadcasts.
+(As of 13 November 2016 a copy of the cover is the profile picture on this listing.)